Get 80% off your plan for your first 3 months*

 General liability insurance

 General liability insurance covers claims when your business operations cause injury or property damage to others.
-It's the most common policy type and often required by landlords, clients, and contracts.
+It's the most common policy type and is often required by landlords, clients, and contracts.

 General liability typically covers:

-• bodily injury: medical costs and legal fees if a customer gets hurt at your location
+• Bodily injury: medical costs and legal fees if a customer gets hurt at your location.

-• property damage: repairs or replacement if your employees damage a client's property
+• Property damage: repairs or replacement if your employees damage a client's property.

-• advertising injury: claims of libel, slander, or copyright infringement in your marketing
+• Advertising injury: claims of libel, slander, or copyright infringement in your marketing.

 Professional liability insurance